qrp73/PSG9080_ARB/README.md

 PSG9080_ARB.exe COM3 -write 1 wave01.txt

 where:

 COM3 - usb/serial port of PSG9080 signal generator

 1 - arbitrary wave number

-wave01.txt - filename to save downloaded arbitrary wave
+wave01.txt - text filename to save or load arbitrary wave (it should consists of 8192 lines with decimal values)

 ### Note